Austria Register Travel insurance Destinations

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect a jail sentence and a heavy fine.

 You must be 18 years old to drive in Austria.

-Penalties for drinking and driving are strict.
+Penalties for drinking and driving are severe.
 The legal blood alcohol limit is 0.05 percent.
-Convicted offenders can expect heavy fines, and your driver’s licence may be confiscated immediately.
+If convicted, you can expect heavy fines, and local authorities can confiscate your driver’s licence on the spot

 The use of a cellular telephone while driving is prohibited, unless it is fitted with a hands-free device.

-Turning right on a red light is not permitted.
-A blinking green light is equivalent to an amber light in Canada: it does not mean that you have the right-of-way to advance.
+You cannot turn right on a red light.
+A blinking green light is equivalent to an amber light in Canada: it doesn’t mean that you have the right-of-way to advance.